Collagen sits on a throne of lies

 (In the study's table, the methionine content is combined with non-essential cysteine, but the total amount is only 0.71g.
 The phenylalanine content is combined with non-essential tyrosine, and the total is 2.91g.
 I don’t know why this is, but chalk it up to “collagen researchers,” which we will return to in a minute).

-What is the other 86 grams?
+You may notice this only adds up to about 14 grams of essential amino acids.
+So what is the other 86 grams?
 It’s other amino acids we don’t need by diet, like glycine, proline, hydroxyproline, alanine, glutamic acid; plus some vitamins and minerals needed to hold the structure of the collagen together.
+So for every 100 grams of collagen ingested, only 14 of those grams meaningfully contribute any dietary protein our bodies can use.

 But not all collagen is made equal.
 The essential amino acid profile of collagen made just from mammal skin looks like this: